Results-only sales environments are short-sighted.

 This is the question Annie Duke, a professional poker player, WSOP bracelet winner, and for a period of time leading money winner among women in WSOP history, poses in her book, Thinking In Bets.
 As rhetorical as the question is, it shows how flawed the “results matter most” mindset is.

-Results are a byproduct of our decision making.
+Results are a byproduct of our decision-making.
 If we make good decisions most of the time, it stands to reason that we’ll get good results most of the time.
 That may generally be true, but our decisions and our actions don’t necessarily guarantee a particular result.
-There’s correlation, but for my quant-jocks out there, the R-Squared is far from 1.
+There’s a correlation, but for my quant-jocks out there, the R-squared is far from 1.

 Dumb decisions may lead to good results.
 Great decisions may lead to bad results.
 The quality of a decision cannot be measured only by the results it generates.